P-p-H-d/mlib/README.md

 Push '*val' a new element into the back of the array 'array' by stealing as much resources as possible from '*val'.
 After-wise '*x' is cleared.
+This method is created if the INIT\_SET or INIT\_MOVE operator is provided.

 ##### void name\_push\_at(name\_t array, size\_t key, const type x)

 Push a new element into the position 'key' of the array 'array' with the value 'value' contained within.
 'key' shall be a valid position of the array: from 0 to the size of array (included).
+This method is created if the INIT_SET operator is provided.

 ##### void name\_pop\_back(type *data, name\_t array)

 Pop a element from the back of the array 'array' and set *data to this value if data is not NULL (if data is NULL, the popped data is cleared).
+This method is created if the SET or INIT\_MOVE operator is provided.

 ##### void name\_pop\_move(type *data, name\_t array)

 Pop a element from the back of the array 'array' and initialize *data with this value by stealing as much from the array as possible.
+This method is created if the INIT\_SET or INIT\_MOVE operator is provided.

 ##### void name\_pop\_until(name\_t array, array\_it\_t position)